simo2409/mng-web/README.markdown

 rake setup:generate_directory_structure

-And now you can start writing your html (or ruby) where you need!
+And now you can start writing your html (or ruby) where you need (in workdir directory)!

 ## To do
 mng-web has many things that have still to be done, this is a little list: